No, President Donald Trump has not been good for comedy: An investigation

 The laughingstock of the world

-Before he became president, Donald Trump would often deride his predecessor by claiming, “The whole world is laughing at us.”
+Before he became president, Trump would often deride his predecessor by claiming, “The whole world is laughing at us.”
 But despite the fact that being mocked in public by President Obama is rumored to have inspired Trump’s presidential ambitions in the first place, he either never seems to know, or doesn’t care, that the whole world is now, inarguably, laughing at him.

 In fact, the most revealing moment of his final presidential debate occurred when opponent Joe Biden referred to the man who frequently compares himself with the Great Emancipator as “Abraham Lincoln here,” and an outraged Trump attempted to prove he had not been owned.